dmurfet/polysemantics/README.md

 # polysemantics
 The polynomial semantics of linear logic interprets linear logic programs as matrices of polynomials.
-We compute these matrices using Singular and Python.
+We compute these matrices using Singular and do machine learning on them with Python and TensorFlow.
 If you have any questions, please don't hesitate to [get in touch](mailto:d.murfet@unimelb.edu.au).

 # Installation & Usage